-We can go on with the list of what makes us individual but you get the idea.
-However, government agencies, schools and national systems increasingly categorize us into convenient groups for their limited computer systems, we don’t fit – we are all different.
+We can go on with a long list of what makes us individual, but you get the idea.
+We are individuals.

 To find the answer to “what is the meaning of life” we need to change the question to make it more personal by asking:

-This question enables us to find our own answers.
+This question than enables us to find our own answers.

-Here are some Clever pointers to help you in finding your answer to this question.
+Here are some Clever pointers to help you find your answer to this question.
 Think about all those things that:

 - Give your life value

 - Make you happy

 Also consider what you feel in your heart that is important to you